Sociology: MS, PhD

 - Environment and Community (PhD): This specialization focuses on the sociology of natural resources, environmental sociology, community theory, and applied community development.
 Students and faculty conduct research in areas such as natural resource development and social change, resource dependency patterns, land use planning, and more.

-- States and Markets (PhD): This specialization focuses on new developments in economic sociology that center on the social and political bases of market processes.
+- Social Inequality: This specialization focuses on new developments in economic sociology that center on the social and political bases of market processes.
 Students also research in political sociology on the impact of state-level institutions and political processes on social and economic outcomes.

 Most PhD graduates in sociology obtain careers in academia and research.
 They are employed at universities or with government agencies.
 Most students who graduate with the MS continue on to complete a PhD, either at USU or at other universities.
 Other students interested in working in sociological methods, statistics, and demography can find employment with local, state, and federal agencies and also with nonprofit organizations.